qiuqiuni2000/Table-Fig/README.md

       </td>
     </tr>
   </table>
-  <p><em>Figure 2.
-Grad-Cam visualizations of baseline CLIP and our method.
+  <p><em>Figure 1.
+The first row shows visualizations of local inconsistencies between real and fake images, while the second row presents Grad-CAM visualizations for baseline CLIP and our method.
 Our adapter-guided strategy effectively directs CLIP to focus on local forgery artifacts.</em></p>
 </div>